 They spend the other 69% on newsfeed.
 That’s a mix of about ⅓ Stories and ⅔ newsfeed.
 It’s a good balance to consider when planning your own Instagram advertising mix.

 According to predictions by eMarketer.
-That’s a big jump from $9.08 million in 2019 and just $6.18 million in 2018.
+That’s a big jump from $9.08 billion in 2019 and just $6.18 billion in 2018.
 Instagram’s ad revenue growth is outpacing that of its parent company, Facebook.
 That indicates brands are feeling more confident in Instagam’s ability to convert.